iot2tangle/Raspberry/http-mqtt/README.md

 ```
 #### 4) Edit the file config.h

-Edit the **config.h** file to define the values for your configuration: The endpoint or broker adn port that will have the I2T Streams Gateway running, the DeviceId, and others configurations.
-The Device Id you define here must be exactly what you set on the Gateway configuration file.
+Edit the **config.h** file to define the values for your configuration: The *endpoint* or *broker address* and *port* that will have the *I2T Streams Gateway* running, the *Device Id*, and others configurations.
+The *Device Id* you define here must be exactly what you set on the *Gateway configuration file*.

 Keep in mind that any changes on the config file will require to recompile the code.